cns-iu/scimaps/assets/content/macroscope/19/3/readme.md

     land” was useful for breaking down silos between domains.
 It also made it possible to build response teams with the right mix of subject matter expertise.
+    network science techniques to develop an overview of existing topics.
+    Research was concentrated in nine distinct clusters.
+Having this “lay of the land” was useful for breaking down silos between domains.
+It also made it possible to build response teams with the right mix of subject matter expertise.

     Explore the map and storyboard at https://bigdata.sdsu.edu/coronavirus.